 If you apply for a low deposit home loan with a deposit of less than 20%, you’ll almost certainly need to pay LMI.
 The smaller your deposit, the more LMI you’ll have to pay — and with a 5% deposit on your new home, you could be looking at thousands of dollars extra.
 Many lenders will let you add this cost onto your loan, so you’ll have to factor that into your repayments or upfront costs.

-If you’re buying your first home with a low deposit home loan, you may be eligible for the Australian Government’s First Home Loan Deposit Scheme which can help you avoid paying for LMI.
+If you’re buying your first home with a low deposit home loan, you may be eligible for the Australian Government’s First Home Guarantee which can help you avoid paying for LMI.
 It has limited places, but it might be worth looking into as it could potentially save you a lot of money if you get it.

 How to make buying your first home more affordable